nsh87/ehrcorral/docs/overview.rst

-Significant effort has been put into developing record-linkage algorithms using deterministic, probabilistic, or machine learning methods, or a combination of approaches [#current_practice]_ [#state_of_linkage]_.
+Significant effort has been put into developing record-linkage algorithms using deterministic, probabilistic, or machine learning methods, or a combination of approaches [#current_practice]_ [#state_of_linkage]_ [#final_report]_.
 EHRCorral takes a probabilistic approach, wherein certain fields are weighted based on their match-level, which is determined using numerical or lexical analysis in the context of two records or the entire set of records.
 A composite probability of two records matching is calculated and if the probability is above a threshold value the records are linked.
 Several pre-processing steps are often taken to reduce the computational requirements and attempt to increase the sensitivity and specificity of the algorithm.